-Reporting & Record keeping:

-The following records shall be maintained on-site for five (5) years and be made available for inspection upon request by representatives of AQD:
+Reporting & Record keeping: Maintain a written record of the observation and any action resulting from the observation.
+Records required shall be maintained on-site for five (5) years and be made available to representatives of Polk County AQD upon request.